-Over 90% of B2B enterprise marketers use content marketing, the value is easy to see.
+Over 90% of B2B enterprise marketers use content marketing.
+The value of content marketing is easy to see.
+But, not every company utilizes their content marketing for their B2B sales team.
 Where most of us overlook the usefulness is the strategic application, it can serve the sales team.
 Creating and leveraging content can qualify leads quicker and shorten the sales cycle for your sales team.
 This allows them to focus on closing more deals and working more efficiently.
 Yet, a large percentage of B2B enterprise companies have not adopted this application.
+Before we go over how content marketing can benefit your sales team, let’s quickly go over what content marketing even is.

 2. Once Upon A Time

-Utilize storytelling into your content.
+Utilizing storytelling into your content marketing can benefit your B2B sales team as well as your marketing team.
 By using storytelling in your blogs, articles, and general marketing strategies, you can hook in the customer earlier and more in-depth.
 Customers can connect with aspects of your story and get on board with why you are doing something instead of just buying what you do.
 When writing your story to convey your message to customers, ensure the sales team is on board with the story.
 This will ensure they can continue to the next chapter with the customer.
 There is a delicate balance of creating a more enticing story, but keeping it simple and to the point, the customer will want to continue reading.

 3. Love at First Click